|

 Unfortunately, there

-as welfare fraud.
-My guess is that it is easier for the state
+insurance fraud.
+My guess is that it is easier for state boards to

-boards to intervene in cases of criminal conduct than in cases of
+intervene in cases of criminal conduct than in cases of therapy

-therapy malpractice.
-The former is obvious, while the latter can
+malpractice.
+The former is obvious, while the latter can sometimes

 Licensure, however,